Karen Holford: External service

-Holford has served as a Council member for UKRI STFC and a member of the ESPRC Strategic Advisory Network, having previously served as the external Chair of the EPSRC Engineering Strategic Advisory Team.
-In 2019 she joined the NPL Science and Technology Advisory Council, and in 2020, took up the role of Chair of the Royal Academy of Engineering Research Committee.
+Holford has served as a council member for UKRI STFC and a member of the ESPRC Strategic Advisory Network, having previously served as the external chair of the EPSRC Engineering Strategic Advisory Team.
+In 2019 she joined the NPL Science and Technology Advisory Council, and in 2020, took up the role of chair of the Royal Academy of Engineering Research Committee.
 Holford is a leading advocate of engineering and is part of several committees and organisations that actively encourage young people to consider a career in the field.
-She is also Chief Executive and Vice-Chancellor at Cranfield University.
+She is also chief executive and vice-chancellor at Cranfield University.

 Awards and honours

 Holford's work has earned her several awards.
 In 2002 she was awarded a Royal Academy prize for 'Engineering Excellence' in TCS work.
 In 2006, she was a recipient of Welsh Woman of the Year in Science and Technology.
 She was awarded the WISE Excellence Award for “personal contribution to engineering and a long term commitment to supporting girls and young women in science and engineering” in 2007, and in 2016 won the Chwarae Teg Womenspire 'Women in Education' Award.

 Holford is a Chartered Engineer, a Fellow of the Institution of Mechanical Engineers (FIMechE), Fellow of the Learned Society of Wales (FLSW), Fellow of the Women's Engineering Society (FWES), and was elected a Fellow of the Royal Academy of Engineering (FREng) in 2015.
 In 2016 she was named in the inaugural Daily Telegraph's list of the Top 50 Women in Engineering.
 She won the Suffrage Science award in 2019.
-She was appointed Commander of the British Empire (CBE) in the 2018 New Year Honours.
+She was appointed Commander of the British Empire (CBE) in the 2018 New Year Honours and a Dame of the same order (DBE) in the 2024 Birthday Honours.